gevaertw/LinuxRDPBastion/README.md

 ```
 - Other, more advanced parameters (including username and password) are in the parameters.json  file
 - Add auto installation scripts to the simulationpc-cloud-init.yaml file.
+- Once the VM is installed the cloud-init file does not get reapplied.

 # Reference
 - base concept of connecting to a VM